frankc60/forexy/README.md

 USDXDR,USDXOF,USDXPD,USDXPF,USDXPT,USDYER,USDZAR,USDZMK,USDZMW,USDZWD.

 Drop me a line if your currency pair isn't there, and I will look at getting it added.
 You can also raise an Issue in github.

+## Version Changes

+- 1.0.x - Using an public free API, JSON returned is fixed.

+- 1.1.x - Setting up a free Custom API, JSON is customised for Forexy.
+Caching including to allow higher scale traffic.
+Backwards compatible with v.1.0.x